united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/datavisualization.md

 ## What's next?

 The next topic is "Moving to Production", where we will explain what it means to move the umh to a manufacturing environment.
+Click [here](/docs/getstarted/movingtoproduction/) to proceed.